telerik/maui-docs/controls/dataform/headers.md

 You can use the following properties for header configuration:

 * `HeaderText`(`string`)&mdash;Specifies the text of the header.
 * `HeaderLength`(`Microsoft.Maui.GridLength?`)&mdash;Specifies the length of the header view in the editor.
-This property has an effect only when the `Telerik.Maui.Controls.DataFormEditor.HeaderPosition` property is set to `Beside`.
+This property has an effect only when the `Telerik.Maui.Controls.DataFormEditor.HeaderPosition` property is `Beside`.
 You can specify absolute values in pixels or weighted values followed by the asterisk symbol `*`.
-For instance, the value of `0.5*` specifies that the header length should be 50% from the length of the corresponding editor.
-The special value `Auto` specifies that the header length should be computed automatically for the header view, based on the actual header size requirements.
+For instance, the value of `0.5*` specifies that the header length have to be 50% from the length of the corresponding editor.
+The special value `Auto` specifies that the header length have to be computed automatically for the header view, based on the header size requirements.
 * `HeaderImageSource`(`Microsoft.Maui.Controls.ImageSource`)&mdash;Specifies the image in the header.
-* `HeaderPosition`(`Telerik.Maui.Control.DataFormHeaderPosition?`)&mdash;Specifies the postion of the header.
+* `HeaderPosition`(`Telerik.Maui.Control.DataFormHeaderPosition?`)&mdash;Specifies the position of the header.
 	* `Above`&mdash;The header label is placed above the input component in the Editor.
 	* `Beside`&mdash;The header label is placed beside the input component in the Editor.

 * `HeaderDisplayOptions`(`Telerik.Maui.Controls.DataFormHeaderDisplayOptions`)&mdash;Specifies the display options of the header.
 The available options are:
-	* `None`&mdash;Header image and text are not visualzied.
+	* `None`&mdash;Header image and text are not visualized.
 	* `Text`&mdash;Visualizes the header text.
 For this option `HeaderText` has to be defined.
 	* `Image`&mdash;Visualizes the image in the header.
 For this option `HeaderImageSource` has to be defined.

-You can combine the `Text` and the `Image` in the ``HeaderDisplayOptions`:
+You can combine the `Text` and the `Image` in the `HeaderDisplayOptions`:

 ```XAML
 HeaderDisplayOptions="Image, Text"